 LHOP and Eastern Mennonite Missions then financed CHC’s purchase and renovation of a third building in the 500 block of East Chestnut Street; we were also grateful to receive a grant for renovations from the High Foundation.
 In 2021, two additional apartments were built on the first floor of the building; construction financing w provided by the Lancaster County Community Foundation.

 All in all, Chestnut Housing provides twelve units of affordable housing in Lancaster City.

-We have learned that our renters often need support and guidance to be responsible tenants, so we enlisted the support of community partners to help our tenants develop the skills and habits they need to be dependable renters and good stewards of their housing.
-Our community partners include Tabor Community Services, Milagro House, and Good Samaritan Services.
+To strengthen the foundation upon which our tenants stand, we mobilized community partners to work alongside our tenants to develop the skills and habits they need to be good stewards of their housing.
+Our community partners include Tabor Community Services, Milagro House, Good Samaritan Services, and CAP.

 With your help, we can do more!
 In the years ahead, CHC plans to purchase and renovate additional units to bring even more Lancastrians home.

 To donate or volunteer, please contact Shannon.